Thanks for your interest in Mindful Healthy Life and its origins!

 Q: How are you going to balance this new business with the needs of your family?

 A: Um, on faith?
 I don’t know exactly.
-My kids are both in school (3rd grade and Montessori pre-K), but there’s no nanny behind the scenes or grandparent down the street.
+My kids are both in school, but there’s no nanny behind the scenes or grandparent down the street.
 I don’t even have a babysitter on my list anymore now that our longtime occasional helper got a nursing job!

 I still lose focused work time to snow days and sick days, just like everyone else.
 Additionally, I cannot afford to stay up late or skip meals or eat processed food or sit all day or otherwise pursue traditionally-defined “success” in any way that will compromise my own health or well-being or that would put my family in a permanent back seat.
 That would be too ironic.
 I’ve gotten into that trap before and know it will be a challenge to do this with my health intact, but I’m going to give it the best shot I can!